-The climate in Adamstown is comfortable, muggy, windy, and mostly cloudy.
+In Adamstown, the summers are warm, oppressive, and mostly cloudy; the winters are long, comfortable, humid, wet, and partly cloudy; and it is windy year round.
 Over the course of the year, the temperature typically varies from 69°F to 78°F and is rarely below 66°F or above 80°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.